Manjuhallegowda/Portfolio_Manju/README.md

 ## License

+This project is licensed under **All Rights Reserved**.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+For permissions, please contact the author.
+See the [LICENSE](LICENSE) file for details.